baus/install-discourse/README.md

 The following will set up the *development* environment.
 I am still working out the specifics of deploying a production installation.

+# Warning

+Not only is Discourse new software, these instructions have been pulled together after a couple days of research.
+Use at your own risk.

 # Install on a DigitalOcean VPS using Ubuntu 12.10x64

 [DigitalOcean](https://www.digitalocean.com/) is offering very inexpensive VPS options based on SSDs.
 While their